santonow/biopython.github.io/wiki/PhyloBayes.md

 Now we can perform MCMC sampling.

-WARNING: the code below takes some time (~1.5 hours).
+WARNING: the code below takes some time (~72 minutes).
-You can try and use a simpler model (`F81Model`) or use fewer iterations, but some parameters should be then adjusted (especially burn-in).
+You can try and use a simpler model (`F81Model`) or use fewer iterations, but then the burn-in should be adjusted.

 ```python
 >>> import random